BunniwuvsPoni/Tools/Linux/iPerf/Install iPerf on Linux.md

 ---

 4. Enable the service (sudo systemctl enable iperf3)
-5. Start the service (service iperf3 start)
+5. Start the service (sudo service iperf3 start)

+---

+In a difference client use iPerf to test network speeds .\iperf3.exe -c (IP) -R
+-R to reverse connection